 When you reheat food that’s been cooked in an air fryer, it remains juicy and tender, as if the juices were locked in…it is amazing.

 If you’ve been waiting to get an air fryer, I hope this propels you to make it happen.
-This is the first air fryer recipe I’ve shared here, but I hope to do a lot more.
+Please check out my other air fryer recipes here.

 There are so many things you can make in an air fryer, in fact, the possibilities are endless.
 I know my kid’s would love these Air Fryer Chicken Nuggets.
 And who wouldn’t love a batch of these Air Fryer Spicy Sweet Potato Fries?
 And who would have thought Air Fryer Roasted Corn would turn out so perfect.
 And holy wow these Copycat Taco Bell Air Fryer Crunch Wraps sound over the top.
 But these Air Fryer Reuben Egg Rolls also sound crazy addictive.

 One year ago I shared my Grapefruit Cranberry Martini with you, have you made it yet?
 Five years ago this quick dinner of Loaded Sausage and Gravy Baked Potatoes came into my life and is still a quick dinner for us.
 Seven years ago I learned to make Chicago-Style Hot Dogs at home and shared them with you.
 Eight years ago these Cornmeal-Blueberry Scones made me feel like spring in the middle of winter.
 And nine years ago this Asparagus Popover won me over.